 In that case, going from the iOS beta to a public release is the best solution to get things back to a stable state.
-But how do you go from beta to official version of iOS?
+But how do you go from iOS 14 beta to the public version of iOS 14?
 In this post, we will detail a couple of ways how you can switch from an iOS beta to an official iOS release.
+These steps are exactly identical from for switching from iPadOS 14 beta to the public version of iPadOS 14.

 Option 1: Downgrade to latest public release of iOS

-How to downgrade from iOS beta to the latest official version of iOS
+How to downgrade from iOS 14 beta to the latest public version of iOS 14

 1) First and foremost, make sure you back up your data, especially the most important one such as photos.
 Unless you use iCloud Photo Library, or backed them up locally or via a cloud service, these photos will be lost.
 Same is true with much of your data, so make sure you back up your iPhone or iPad.